kamranahmedse/developer-roadmap/content/roadmaps/112-blockchain/content/101-blockchain-general-knowledge/109-blockchains/100-solana.md

 # Solana

 Solana is a public blockchain platform with smart contract functionality.
 Solana is an open source project implementing a new, high-performance, permissionless blockchain.
 The Solana Foundation is based in Geneva, Switzerland and maintains the open source project.
-The Solana Foundation is based in Geneva, Switzerland and maintains the open source project.
 It's architecture is built in such a way that satisfies all three desirable properties of a proper blockchain.
 It is
 - scalable,
 - secure and